ioccc-src/winner/next/rules.md

 Submissions should be performed using the instructions outlined at: the [How to enter link](../faq.html#submit) link.

-To submit to an open IOCCC, you must the [IOCCC submit server](https://submit.ioccc.org/).
+To submit to an open IOCCC, you must use the [IOCCC submit server](https://submit.ioccc.org/).

 When the IOCCC is not open, that link will likely be unresponsive.